DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 ## License

-This material is copyright 2017 Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017 Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).